How action mapping can change your design process

 The table below lists the four steps of action mapping and identifies who you might consider including at each step.
 The first two steps can often be covered in one two-hour meeting, if the client and SME are familiar with the learners and the performance problem.

 One of the goals in action mapping is to identify what information needs to be memorized (put in the course) and what can be referenced on the job (put in job aids).
-Often, existing job aids are created and “owned” by someone in a different department.
-That person might be your SME, or they might be someone else.
+Often, existing job aids are created and "owned" by someone in a different department.
 They need to be included in some of your planning to make sure the job aid can be used as you want, to approve any changes to it, and to offer their ideas about incorporating it into practice activities.

 Step Client SME Job aid